apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/03-user-login-and-password.md

 If you did paste it correctly, it is most likely incompatible with Apostrophe.
 Click the icon to delete the widget, or edit it and erase the markup it contains.
 Then find a better embed code, or work with the provider of the embed code to fix its "antisocial" characteristics.

+{% hint style='info' %}
-> The following are common problems that embed code developers need to be aware of:
+The following are common problems that embed code developers need to be aware of:

->
-> 1. Do not use `document.write` in an embed code.
+1. Do not use `document.write` in an embed code.
 This will break any website that loads your markup "on the fly" after the page is first rendered.

->
-> 2. Do not install `jQuery` globally (do not overwrite `window.$`).
+2. Do not install `jQuery` globally (do not overwrite `window.$`).
 Similarly, do not overwrite `lodash` (`window._`).
 It is easy to wrap your JavaScript in a closure in which it can still see a convenient `$` variable without breaking other versions of these libraries.
+{% endhint %}